Youssefb89/HopIn/README.md

 ## 8. Recommended testing order

-This is the order I would personally test:
+This is the order we would personally test:

 1. switch users from the navbar
 2. update profile page